aamodatre/QOSF-2021-Cohort-4/README.md

 # QOSF-2021

 This repository presents a solution for Question 1 amongst the assessments tasks for QOSF Mentorship program 2021.
-The primary solution ```main.py``` presents a complete solution to the problem statement, searching a generalized 1D array for the specified condition, described below.
-However, in very specific cases, ```main.py``` may fail to identify the right solutions.
+The script ```main.py``` presents the prescribed solution to the problem statement, by searching a generalized 1D array for the specified condition, as described below.
+However, in very specific cases, ```main.py``` oracle may fail to identify the right solutions.
 Specific drawbacks of ```main.py``` are addressed in a limited capacity with an simplified yet effective approach ```alternative.py```.
 Below, I've summarized the problem statement, outlining the approach of ```main.py```, and highlighted its merits and flaws.

 ### Description of the Problem Statement (Q1):

 The problem statement requires users to submit a 1D non-negative integer array.
 The script is then required to identify numbers which, in their binary representation, consist of an alternating string of 1s and 0s.
-The output of the script, must be an appropriate superposition of the input array indices, in a binary representation, of the numbers which satisfy this criteria.
+The output of the script, must be an appropriate superposition of the input array indices, in a binary representation, corresponding to the numbers which satisfy this criteria.

 ### Approach and Merits of ```main.py``` :